 - The drinking laws aren’t as strict here as in NSW.
 Everyone is so nice.

 - It’s chillier here than Australia because it’s closer to the equator, but the sun feels stronger.

 - People are really nice.
 Like kind of catches you off guard by how nice they are.

 I have booked my travel in NZ through Stray Travel.
 It’s kind of a hands off, hop on/hop off tour company.
 Their main purpose is to get you from Point A to Point B. Then you choose where you want to stay, for how long, what you want to do, etc. It let’s you be flexible with your travel and totally customize your trip.

 New Zealand is made up of two islands (North and South).
-I’m doing North Island before New Years and ending the year at Rhythm & Vines.
+I’m doing North Island before New Years and ending the year at Rhythm & Vines music festival.
 Then I will embark on the South Island in January for a few weeks before heading back to Australia.